Label: KOSELUGO- selumetinib capsule

 - •

 - Increased Creatine Phosphokinase (CPK): Increased CPK and rhabdomyolysis can occur.
 Obtain serum CPK prior to initiating KOSELUGO, periodically during treatment, and as clinically indicated.
 If increased CPK occurs, evaluate for rhabdomyolysis or other causes.
-Withhold, reduce dose, or permanently discontinue KOSELUGO based on severity of adverse reaction.
-(2.2, 5.5)
+Withhold, reduce the dose, or permanently discontinue KOSELUGO based on severity of adverse reaction.
+(2.3, 5.5)

 - •